-Make sure your lush new plantings don't become a tasty meal for possums, rabbits or other pests!
-Good fences are critical to stop stock eating your plantings but you'll also need to take action to deal with animal pests.
+Make sure your lush new plantings do not become a tasty meal for possums, rabbits or other pests!
+Good fences are also critical where livestock may have access to the plantings.

 Consider traps or bait stations for possums.
-Repellents can be useful for rabbits and hares, alongside poisoning.
+Repellents can be useful for rabbits and hares, alongside poisoning if the problem persists.

-As your planting develops and becomes an important habitat for native birds, you'll also need to consider controlling rats, ferrets, stoats and feral cats.
+As your planting develops and becomes an important habitat for native birds, you may also want to consider controlling rats, ferrets, stoats and feral cats.
 These animals can have a devastating effect on native birds by preying on adult and young birds and eating eggs.

-Contact Greater Wellington's Biosecurity staff for site specific advice about the best solutions for pest control.
+Contact GWRC Pest Animal Officers for site specific advice about the best solutions for pest control.